Written by Pradeep

 Fertility drugs are basically medicines and hormones used to regulate and stimulate ovulation, which increases your chances of getting pregnant.
-The fertility medicines not only help to get pregnant, but also helps to stay pregnant.
+Fertility medicines not only help to get pregnant but also helps to stay pregnant.

 Some of the benefits of taking fertility drugs are listed below:

-- Ovarian hyper stimulation syndrome (OHSS): If the hormone shots that are used to promote egg production ends up with overreaction of the ovary, a potentially dangerous situation called the ovarian hyper stimulation syndrome (OHSS) will take place.
-In this case the ovary becomes swollen and generates pain.
-It can also result in rapid weight gain, reduced urination, nausea, shortness of breath and vomiting.
-Severe OHSS can also prove to be life threatening
+If the hormone shots that are used to promote egg production ends up with an overreaction of the ovary, a potentially dangerous situation called ovarian hyperstimulation syndrome (OHSS) will take place.
+In this case, the ovary becomes swollen and generates pain.
+It can also result in rapid weight gain, reduced urination, nausea, shortness of breath, and vomiting.
+Severe OHSS can also prove to be life-threatening

 There are mainly two categories of fertility drugs

-The oral medications are easy to take, economical and have modest results.
-The injectable drugs, on the other hand, are more difficult to administer but results will be faster and the success rate will be higher.
+The oral medications are easy to ingest, economical, and have modest results.
+The injectable drugs, on the other hand, are more difficult to administer, but results will be faster and the success rate will be higher.

-Finding the right dose of the fertility drugs, which obviously varies with women (depending on the cause), is very significant in treating infertility.
-A low dose of medicine leads to insufficient reaction thereby decreasing the chances of the positive outcome of the treatment.
+Finding the right dose of fertility drugs, which obviously varies with women (depending on the cause), is very significant in treating infertility.
+A low dose of medicine leads to insufficient reaction, thereby decreasing the chances of a positive outcome of the treatment.
 A high dosage of fertility drug, on the other hand, can develop serious issues like OHSS.

 So, if you’re at the point where you need the help of fertility drugs to conceive, don’t be anxious.
-There are highly effective drugs that are available in the market that will help you get pregnant.
-Millions of women have successfully become pregnant thanks to these type of fertility drugs and medications.
 Talk to your doctor and try out several cycles of fertility drugs that will enable you to successfully get pregnant.
-We hope this article gave you a good round up on female fertility drugs.
+We hope this article gave you a good round-up on female fertility drugs.